HarmoGlace/teamy/README.md

 # teamy
- A powerful library to manage teams.
-You can use your own database !
+ A powerful library to manage teams with your own database

 ## Install
  ```